sparten11740/allmylights/README.md

 // allmylightsrc.json

 {
+  "Sources": {
+    "Mqtt": [{
+        "Server": "192.168.1.20",
+        "Port": 1883,
+        "Topics": {
+          // optional command topic that is used to request the current color on startup "Command": "cmnd/sonoff-1144-dimmer-5/color",
+          "Result": {
+            // topic to grab the color from
+            "Path": "stat/sonoff-1144-dimmer-5/RESULT",
+            // JsonPath expression pointing to the property that holds the color value "ValuePath": "$.Color"
+          }
+        }
+    }]
+  },

-  // ip address & port of machine that runs openrgb "OpenRgb": {
+  // ip address & port of machine that runs openrgb "Sinks": {
+    // configure one or more target OpenRGB instances "OpenRgb": [{
         "Server": "127.0.0.1",
         "Port": 6742,
         // if you want to override certain OpenRGB controlled devices you can do so here "Overrides": {
           // ignore an entire device
           "Razer Copperhead": {
             "Ignore": true,
           },
           "MSI Mystic Light MS_7C84": {
             "Zones": {
               // configure what color is passed to what channel of a zone "JRGB2": {
                 "ChannelLayout": "GRB"
               },
               // ignore a single zone of a device "JRAINBOW1": {
                 "Ignore": true
               }
             }
           }
         }
-  },
-  "Mqtt": {
-    "Server": "192.168.178.20",
-    "Port": 1883,
-    "Topics": {
-      // optional command topic that is used to request the current color on startup "Command": "cmnd/sonoff-1144-dimmer-5/color",
-      "Result": {
-        // topic to grab the color from
-        "Path": "stat/sonoff-1144-dimmer-5/RESULT",
-        // JsonPath expression pointing to the property that holds the color value "ValuePath": "$.Color"
-      }
-    }
+    }]
   }
 }
 ```